dkorn/manageiq-ansible-module/README.md

 SSL verification for HTTPS requests is enabled by default.

 To use a self-signed certificate pass the certificate file or directory path using the ca_bundle_path option: `ca_bundle_path: '/path/to/certfile'`.
-To ignore verifying the SSL certificate pass `verify_ssl: False`
+To ignore verifying the SSL certificate pass `miq_verify_ssl: False`